Glenn Holgersson

-Glenn Holgersson (born 5 November 1979) is a former Swedish footballer, last playing for FC Rosengård.
+Glenn Holgersson (born 5 November 1979) is a Swedish former footballer, last playing for FC Rosengård.

 Career

 He has primarily played left back or centre back.
 He played for Kirseberg IF, Malmö FF, Höllvikens GIF and IFK Malmö, before joining Malmö FF for a second time.
 From 2006 to 2009 he played for Örebro SK; he then joined FC Rosengård.